 On the basis of the title pages (mentioned above), which are today kept in the Einstein Archives, we are able to understand the organization of the library in Einstein's home.

 Also on this basis we can learn about books that were not included in the Einstein Collection, ones from the personal libraries of Margot Einstein and Helen Dukas.
 The latter two groups constituted more than 320 titles, of which a considerable number were books on art, works of literature (several books by Rilke and Tolstoy), works about Israel, Jewish culture, books about cities of the world, and books about animals.
 The topics of some of them indicate that they belonged to Margot, who was a professional sculptor.
 The reason for the exclusion of these books from the collection of the Archives is indicated by a note that was placed in the box with the photo copies of the title pages.
 The relevant words were: “Out of score books from Helen Dukas & Margot Einstein for distribution.
-Post -1955 + not inscribed or autographed”.
+Post -1955 + not inscribed or autographed.”
 In other words, the books were not included in the Einstein Collection since they were mainly published after Einstein's death in 1955 or did not contain either a dedication or a signature.
 However, due to the mistake of a librarian, one such book was not excluded.
 This was Ronald Searle's Looking at London and People Worth Meeting (London: News Chronicle, 1953).
 Perhaps the inclusion of this item resulted from the autograph of Helen Dukas, that was discovered after the previous decision to exclude it.

 A search by the author of this article in the collections of the National Library of Israel revealed that some of the books that had belonged to Margot Einstein and Helen Dukas were to be found there.
 Others, however, were perhaps distributed to other libraries.
 This assumption about such a distribution reflects not only the note discussed above, but also information recorded in Kirjath Sepher (or Kiryat Sefer), the bibliographical quarterly of the Jewish National and University Library, regarding the policy of this library.
-That source (from decades before the arrival of books from Einstein's home) notes that the Library's policy was to facilitate the transfer of duplicate works to other libraries in Israel and to ones abroad.
-Kirjath Sepher also mentions books being selected for exchange.
+That source (from decades before the arrival of books from Einstein's home) notes that the Library's policy was to facilitate the transfer of duplicate works to other libraries in Israel and to ones abroad [29].
+Kirjath Sepher also mentions books being selected for exchange [30].